Chapter 4 – Lightening Virgin Hair and Regrowth

 Once you have assessed the hair and scalp condition, perform a thorough colour consultation to determine the following:

-1. Existing and
+1. Existing level and tone

 2. Target level and tone